msprev/panzer/doc/README.md

                  'options':     OPTIONS}]
 ```

-- `METADATA` is a copy of the metadata branch of the document's AST (useful for scripts to access parsed metadata, not needed for filters)
+- `METADATA` is a copy of the metadata branch of the document's AST (useful for scripts, not useful for filters)

 - `TEMPLATE` is a string with path to the current template